michaelthorne/front-end-code-guide/README.md

 #### Syntax

-- Always use lowercase for HTML tag names and attribute values
+- HTML tag names and attribute values must be in lowercase
-- Only use double quotes (`""`) around attribute values
+- Use double quotes (`""`) around attribute values
 - Indentation must be 4 spaces (and not tabs)
 - Omit the `type` attribute when including style sheets and scripts
 - Remove any trailing whitespace from the end of each line